Vapour recovery at service stations

 Continuing support for local government

 The EPA is continuing to manage non-compliant VR sites and support councils in the transition process until 30 June, 2017.

-Online registration is now closed for the second round of VR workshops being held in Sydney, Parramatta and Hurstville.
+In March 2017, the EPA hosted a second round of VR workshops in Parramatta and Hurstville.
 The EPA may hold additional workshops based on demand.